Method4Ltd/Method4.UmbracoMigrator.Target/docs/README.md

 On the [Method4.UmbracoMigrator.Source](https://github.com/Method4Ltd/Method4.UmbracoMigrator.Source) package, you can choose to include the physical media files in the migration snapshot, these would then be uploaded to your site's media folder (or Azure blob storage if configured) during a migration import.

 > **Note:** If you have a large amount of media files, this process can be very slow.
-> <br />Thereore we recommend manually copying your media files accross. (e.g. using Azure Storage Explorer)
+> <br />Thereore we recommend manually copying your media files across. (e.g. using Azure Storage Explorer)

 ## ↗️ Automatic Media Redirects
 If a media file is deleted and re-uploaded on a media node (e.g. to replace an old file with an updated one), then the GUID slug in the URL will be different.

 This is due to the fact that the default Umbraco _IMediaPathScheme_ implementation ([UniqueMediaPathScheme.cs](https://github.com/umbraco/Umbraco-CMS/blob/a2a2680defd40ed0ef72fb85bf6d7a9bf1db33bc/src/Umbraco.Core/IO/MediaPathSchemes/UniqueMediaPathScheme.cs#L16C2-L17)) generates the GUID slug by combining the GUID of the media node and the GUID of the property; and in the case of our migrated media, these values will be different.

-> You can read Owain's blog, that goes into this issue in further detail, here: https://owainjones.dev/blog/how-a-custom-imediapathscheme-came-to-the-rescue-for-our-migrated-media/
+> You can read Owain's blog, which goes into this issue in further detail, here: https://owainjones.dev/blog/how-a-custom-imediapathscheme-came-to-the-rescue-for-our-migrated-media/

-As a workaround, this package includes a custom implementation of _IMediaPathScheme_ ([MigratedUrlRedirectMediaPathScheme.cs](https://method4.visualstudio.com/Umbraco%20-%20Migration%20Package/_git/Method4.UmbracoMigrator.Target?path=/Method4.UmbracoMigrator.Target.Core/MediaPathSchemes/MigratedUrlRedirectMediaPathScheme.cs)), which extends the default _UniqueMediaPathScheme.cs_, and auto-creates a [Skybrud Redirects](https://marketplace.umbraco.com/package/skybrud.umbraco.redirects) redirect in the event that a in-place file replacement is performed on one of the migrated media nodes.
+As a workaround, this package includes a custom implementation of _IMediaPathScheme_ ([MigratedUrlRedirectMediaPathScheme.cs](https://github.com/Method4Ltd/Method4.UmbracoMigrator.Target/blob/main/src/Method4.UmbracoMigrator.Target.Core/MediaPathSchemes/MigratedUrlRedirectMediaPathScheme.cs)), which extends the default _UniqueMediaPathScheme.cs_, and auto-creates a [Skybrud Redirects](https://marketplace.umbraco.com/package/skybrud.umbraco.redirects) redirect in the event that a in-place file replacement is performed on one of the migrated media nodes.

 >**Note:** The [Skybrud Redirects](https://marketplace.umbraco.com/package/skybrud.umbraco.redirects) package will need to be installed for this to work.